Port Aransas Fishing Calendar: What’s Biting Month by Month

 State-Water Snapper

-When to fish – December through February (weather dependent)
+• Peak months: December through February (weather dependent)

 Sheepshead and Black Drum

-Best trip – 4-hour bay or jetty charter
+• Trip length: 4-hour bay or jetty

 Trophy Speckled Trout

 Winter trips depend on weather windows.
-Our captains check the forecasts daily and adjust plans accordingly based on wind and sea conditions.
+Our captains check forecasts daily and adjust plans based on wind and sea conditions.
 If blue-water runs look rough, we pivot to jetty fishing or state-water snapper closer to shore.

 Year-Round Bay Fishing